bretth/woven/docs/main.rst

 Custom Hooks
 ============

-Woven provides hooks into the setupnode and deploy commands.
+Woven provides hooks into the setupnode, deploy, and post package installation commands.

 To add custom functionality to a woven deployment create a ``deploy.py`` file in your project or django app, and define any of the following.

 Post install package
 ---------------------

 Define a ``def post_install_[package_name]()`` function to run code if the Ubuntu package is installed by woven, and after any /etc configuration is uploaded.
 For example you might define ``def post_install_postgresql()`` to setup a postgresql database.

+Hooks execute according to scope.
+A project scope hook will mean an app hook, or one defined by Woven itself won't execute.

+A sample hook is defined in Woven for installing postgresql

 Post setupnode
 --------------